5 Tips for Raising Happier Kids

 Espresso?
 Yes please, I'll take four.

-There are, however, a few "tricks of the trade" that I always can count on to raise the morale of our home.
-I can't even tell you how many books I've read on parenting.
+There are, however, a few "tricks of the trade" that I can always count on to raise the morale of our home.
+I’ve lost count of how many books I've read on parenting.
 I've been to seminars, attended parenting small groups and bible studies, and listened to podcasts.
 Along the way I've accumulated a small collection of the most rewarding advice I've received.
 By that I mean the practices which, when implemented in my home, yield noticeable changes in my kids' happiness.

 One last note: I can't overstate that raising happy kids is not the same as raising godly kids.
 These tips will help your home see fewer tantrums, more respect, leading to a more enjoyable time together.
 Everybody wins.
 But this is only the beginning.
 If your children respect you, they're more likely to hear what you teach them about the gospel.
 But you do actually have to teach them the gospel.
 More on that in another post.